Choosing the Right GitOps Tool: Argo CD vs. Flux CD

 4. Setting up Ingress is necessary to perform advanced touring and rollback strategies.

 5. Argo CD wasn't designed to be run in an air-gapped environment, but there are ways to perform air-gapped installations.
-For Airgapping Argo CD, we have to use HELM charts.
+For installing Argo CD in an air gapped environment, you will have to use HELM charts.

 Flux CD Installation

-2. Using the flux bootstrap command, a user can install Flux on a Kubernetes cluster and configure it to manage itself from a Git repository.
+3. Using the flux bootstrap command, a user can install Flux on a Kubernetes cluster and configure it to manage itself from a Git repository.
+Flux will create a new directly in the Git repository called as flux-system which will is used to store the Flux configurations.

 visibility-guide

 A web-based UI is necessary for most Developers and DevOps teams as business demands them to perform operations faster and with shorter learning curves.
-UI becomes a necessity when teams prefer low-code operations.
-Whereas a UI adds value to day-to-day operations, it is essential that the UI can provide end-to-end visibility of the system and the proper controls for a better user experience.
+Having access to a UI becomes a necessity when teams prefer low-code operations.
+While a UI adds value to day-to-day operations, it is essential that the UI can provide end-to-end visibility of the system and the proper controls for a better user experience.

 Argo CD UI interface